WebMobi59/RPM_Pilot/README.md

 > react-native link react-native-vector-icons

+### Google Maps API

+Please get Google Maps API Key and put it at line 6 in **./add/index.js**.
+Please look at [here](https://developers.google.com/maps/documentation/geocoding/start) for more about google geocoding.

 ## Run

 ### For iOS

 For iOS, please run following command.
 > react-native run-ios

+To run Qa scheme, Try this command on terminal.
+> react-native run-ios --scheme RPM_Pilot_Qa

+Or you can run project with any scheme on Xcode.

 For more details, please reference [official document for iOS](https://facebook.github.io/react-native/docs/getting-started#running-your-react-native-application-1)